IdarV/python/README.md

 Contains small python projects.
 They should be fairly easy to run.

 ## twitch_chat
+Connects to a www.twitch.tv chat

-Lets you connect to a twitch IRC channel and set up automated answers.
+Lets you connect to a Twitch IRC channel and set up automated answers.

 This example is responding to ```!norway``` with the local time;
 ```!norway ```=> ```23:55:59```